Lights and shadows¶

 - Reverse Cull Faces: Some scenes work better when shadow mapping is rendered with face-culling inverted.

-Below is an image of how tweaking bias looks like.
+Below is an image of what tweaking bias looks like.
 Default values work for most cases, but in general it depends on the size and complexity of geometry.

 Finally, if gaps can’t be solved, the Contact option can help: